marshallward/mom6-gpu-report/gpu_report.rst

 ..
 TODO: Cannot split author into a list?

 This document describes the current state of porting MOM6 to GPU platforms.
-We hope to provide essential context on the following questions.
+It seeks to answer the following question.

 * Can MOM6 be ported to GPU devices?